Chapter 38: Elevator Ambush

 It was at that moment that she realized she was hyperventilating.
 “Y-Yeah, I’m OK,” she replied, taking a few, slow deep breaths to calm herself.
 “Just… I’m just a little overwhelmed, that’s all.”

 At that moment, the elevator car reached their floor.
 A chime sounded out and the indicator light above the leftmost elevator door flashed from red to blue.
-“Here’s our ride,” Green XIII said, his rough voice sounding like a pair of stones rubbing against one another.
-“Let us get on and get going.”
+“Here’s our ride,” Green XIII said, her rough voice sounding like a pair of stones rubbing against one another.
+“Let’s get on and get outta here.”